-Management fees and costs comprise the additional fees or costs that a unit holder incurs by investing in a Trust rather than by investing directly in the assets.
+Management fees and costs comprise the additional fees or costs that a unit holder incurs by investing in the Trust rather than by investing directly in the assets.

-Management fees and costs include the management fee payable to GMO Australia plus any non-routine expenses payable from the Trusts.
+Management fees and costs include the management fee payable to GMO Australia plus any non-routine expenses payable from the Trust.
+The management fees and costs include the Trust's proportion of the net annual expenses of the Emerging Markets Fund (see 'Payment of expenses' section for further information').
 Management fees and costs include indirect costs but do not include the costs described in the "Transaction costs" section below.
 Management fees and costs are based on estimates current as of the date of this Information Memorandum.
 Management fees and costs are payable from the Trust's assets and are not paid directly from your investment.

-The table below shows the management fees and costs for each Trust current as at the date of this Information Memorandum.
+The table below shows the management fees and costs for the Trust current as at the date of this Information Memorandum.